contao/docs/docs/manual/guides/filter.en.md

 ### Use of »Filterizr«

-Examples and documentation can be found on the [Filterizr website](https://yiotis.net/filterizr/#/tutorials/quickstart) and on [Github](https://github.com/giotiskl/filterizr).
-The solution can be implemented either as »jQuery Plugin« or as »Vanilla Javascript«.
+Examples and documentation can be found on the [Filterizr website](https://yiotis.net/filterizr/#/tutorials/quickstart) and on [GitHub](https://github.com/giotiskl/filterizr).
+The solution can be implemented either as »jQuery Plugin« or as »Vanilla JS«.
 We use the latter in the following.

-After the [download](https://github.com/giotiskl/filterizr/tags) you will find the directory »`dist`« with the file »`vanilla.filterizr.min.js`« in the .zip archive.
-Copy this file into a public directory of your Contao installation below »`files`«.
+After the [download](https://github.com/giotiskl/filterizr/tags) you will find the directory »dist« with the file »vanilla.filterizr.min.js« in the zip archive.
+Copy this file into a public directory of your Contao installation below »files«.

-For the »Filterizr« script, the content to be filtered must be declared with the CSS class »`filtr-item`«.
-The category assignment is done via a HTML5 data attribute »`data-category`«.
+For the »Filterizr« script, the content to be filtered must be declared with the CSS class `filtr-item`.
+The category assignment is done via a HTML5 data attribute `data-category`.
 An exemplary HTML structure could look like the following and must be mapped within Contao:

 ```html